jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 the position of the arguments.

-Taking on this style and extending to cover events for progressive parsing, we get the following Oboe public API:
+Taking on this style and extending to cover events for progressive parsing, we get the public API for Oboe:

 ~~~~ {.javascript}
 oboe("resources/people.json")